 After working 3 part-time jobs you finally managed to save up enough money for your backpacking dream trip.
 But I’m sure no one told you that making money was the easy part….
-How to hold on to your money will be your biggest challenge and especially when traveling solo.
+How to hold on to your money will be your biggest challenge.
 The practical tips below helped me to keep my cash safe during my travels and also prepared me in case one of my bags got stolen.
-Fortunately this never happened and I hope these ten simple tips will also help you to travel safe and worry-free!
+Fortunately this never happened and I hope these simple tips will also help you to keep your money safe while traveling and to stay worry-free!

 Lock your bag with a simple clip

-I pride myself in having sort of invented this, although I’m sure more people use it.
+I have invented this myself, although I’m sure more people use it.
 I always lock the zipper of my small cross-over bag with a simple open-close key clip.
 It’s an extremely simple measure, but it will make it more difficult to quickly unzip your bag and steal your wallet.
 I especially felt safer in crowded streets, busses etc.

-P.s.
-I hate money belts!
-I tried them several times, but I find them uncomfortable and bulky.
-I prefer normal bags.
+I hate traditional money belts!
+They are uncomfortable and bulky.
+These days, I wear a silk bra pocket as money belt.
 Curious to hear your experiences though.

 Keep some small change in your pockets